 We also have an in-depth, multi-day Next Level Leadership Forum for our senior associates and counsel, which includes a series of leadership luncheons for the women counsel and associates participating in the Leadership Forum, as well as our women partners.

 Additionally, we have partnered with West LegalEdcenter for online CLE and a variety of other attorney development courses.
 Our professional development staff highlight upcoming financial services programming each month, and in particular during our "semester breaks," in order for attorneys to meet their CLE requirements and supplement our in-house programs.

 A special note for judicial law clerks – Many of our attorneys have held judicial clerkships, and we believe that this experience has been key to the success and growth that our firm has achieved.
 To show how much Buckley values the clerkship experience, we offer a $75,000 clerkship bonus for federal appellate and district court clerks.
 If you are a judicial law clerk interested in a position, apply here.

-Buckley is currently accepting applications from 2L law students interested in working as Summer Associates.
-Demonstrated interest in financial services law is preferred but not required; financial services experience is a significant plus.
-A grade point average of at least 3.3 out of a 4.0 or higher (or equivalent) is required, as are strong writing skills.
+Buckley is currently accepting applications from 2L law students interested in working as Summer Associates in 2022.
+Demonstrated interest in financial services law is preferred but not required, however financial services experience is a significant plus.
+A grade point average of at least 3.3 out of a 4.0 scale or higher (or an equivalent on a different scale) is required, as are strong writing skills.
 Candidates must submit a resume, an unofficial law school transcript, and a writing sample.